oracle/cloudtestdrive/AppDev/helidon-k8s/README.md

 To support those who are doing the labs in a self-guided mode we have created an introduction video to the entire labs, and short videos for each lab section.
 If you are doing the labs with an instructor you don't need to review these, but for self guided students we **strongly** recommend that you review the videos.

 Each video is in a expandable section, see the one below.
-If you are a self guided student open it and click on the video image to be taken to the video streaming web site where you can play it.
+If you are a self guided student (you are **not** part of an instructor led lab) expand it and click on the video image to be taken to the video streaming web site where you can play it.
 Once you've finished just click the back button to return to these instructions.

 <details><summary><b>Self guided student - video introduction</b></summary>
 <p>